0nix/ggj21/twine/evidence_questioning.md

 (If Lietzka leaves) You see a written account of the threats Nadine Leitzka made a few hours ago.

-He lays them all out, one next to the other, in rows.
+He lays them all out, one next to the other in a row.
 The Lieutenant, who had been seeing this labor unfold in silence, finally pipes up.
-"May I ask what is all this business?"
-The Sergeant ignores him, and lays down the last few of the papers.
+"May I ask what is all this for?"

 "Do you see it, Lieutenant?"
 The Sergeant says, motioning towards his work forcefully.
-"I don't have time for games, and neither does the State."
+"I don't have time for games, and neither does this investigation."
 Lieutenant Sessler snarls back.

 "Well, I'd say it's rather obvious!"
 Sergeant Bayer bellows.
 "We have a book.
 Now we have pamphlets.
 Both owned by this Nadine Leitzka.
 Have I got it correctly, Agent?"
 He asks you.